PerformanceHorizonGroup/measurementkit-cocoapod/README.md

 	    // if you're processing the URI for routing in this method
 	    // and you'd prefer the mobile tracking API additions removed,
 	    // the output of this method is the original URI.

-	    NSURL* originaluri = [[PHNMeasurementService sharedInstance] processDeepLinkWithURL:url];
+	    NSURL* originaluri = [[PHGMobileTrackingService trackingInstance] processDeepLinkWithURL:url];

 	    //some routing, handling, etc....

 	    return YES;
 	}

 ###Tracking Events

-#### MeasurementService instance
+#### Mobile tracking instance

-A static instance of the measurement service is provided for convenience.
+A static instance of the mobile tracking service is provided for convenience.

-	[PHNMeasurementService sharedInstance];
+	[PHGMobileTrackingService getInstance];

 ####Tracking Events
 You can use events to track a variety of actions within your app.
 Events are represented as conversions inside the affiliate interface.